imberny/VisualFSM/README.md

 - Visualize and edit your finite state machines with this intuitive editor.
 - Trigger based transitions to simplify your states' logic.
 - Use prebuilt triggers, or script your own.
 - Minimal setup required.
-Just add a VisualFSM node below the node you want controlled!
+Just add a VisualFSM node below the node you want controlled and start building your graph!

 ## Tutorial
 * Add a VisualFSM node as a child to the node you want to control.